 - Workshops and Class/ Group Presentations

-Students can access the resources Career Services provides free of charge and can work with a career development professional as often as necessary.
-The Office of Career Services is located in the Student Development Center on the lower level of the Armacost Library.
+Students can access the resources Professional Development provides free of charge and can work with a development professional as often as necessary.
+The Office of Professional Development is located in the Student Development Center on the lower level of the Armacost Library.

 Hours of Operation:

-When should my son or daughter start utilizing the resources of the Office of Career Services?
+When should my son or daughter start utilizing the resources of the Office of Professional Development?